Sir Darrell Bossley

-Darrell BOSSLEY left home on horse back at the tender age of 15years.
+Darrell BOSSLEY left home on horse back at the tender age of 15 years.
 He hails from Nelligen on the Far South Coast of N.S.W.
 Darrell has been a martial arts instructor for 46 years specialising in weaponry.
-Having retired from a 50 year career as a 'Blacksmith/Farrier', gave Darrell the opportunity to pursue his love of the chivalric culture of the middle ages, jousting and skill-at-arms.
-Darrell will be jousting on his stead whom famously is known as 'Pony' a 3/4 Clysdale.
+Having retired from a 50 year career as a 'Blacksmith/Farrier', gave Darrell the opportunity to pursue his love of the chivalric culture of the middle ages, jousting and skill at arms.
+Darrell will be jousting on his stead whom famously is known as 'Pony' a 3/4 Clydesdale.
 Darrell lives his life by his heraldry - 'ESSE QUAM VIDERI' - which translates to - 'BE RATHER THAN SEEM TO BE'.

 Lady Katherine McWade

 Katherine McWade from Drummond, Vic.

 Lady Katherine is a genuine 'chevalerie', personifying the virtues and true horsemanship that became

 In the midst of recent skill at arms competition she was awarded the “Herald's Choice for best rider”.
 In

 thought, word and deed she exhibits the virtues so valued in the knightly code of conduct.

 Lady Katherine's combat experience spans the ages including both the valiant Australian Light Horse of the

 20th century and the gritty determination of the 14th century medieval warrior.